-Breast Implants and Medical Malpractice: Negligence and Case Law
+Breast Implants and Medical Malpractice: Negligence and Lawsuit

 Women and men who undergo breast augmentation may do so for cosmetic or health reasons, and they put their bodies and trust into their surgeon’s hands.
 If you’ve experienced a botched breast augmentation surgery or complications arising from negligence or problematic implants, experienced hospital negligence lawyers at Cochran, Kroll & Associates, P.C. can help you seek compensation for your pain, suffering, and economic damages.